marcxjo/dotfiles/README.md

 * Links to wallpapers that match included color schemes for a nice theme starter.

 * Easy automation of switching themes non-destructively (i.e., without just needlessly re-writing existing copies of files.)

+---

+# About directories

+Config files are placed in the usual xdg directory.

+Themes are placed under ~/.local/share to match the conventions of system-level themes for frameworks like GTK+.
+This does not accord with the convention of ~/.themes for home themes in order to keep X11 theme elements from creating directories which conflict with GTK+ or other themes.

+Scripts are roughly placed into two categories.
+Scripts under ~/bin represent simple, specialized helper programs which don't necessarily affect the desktop experience directly.

+Scripts under ~/.local/bin affect the user experience directly, most often in terms of aesthetics or productivity.
+This is why the wal post script is under ~/bin but the themer scripts which use it are under ~/.local/bin.